-Living in Ireland you sometimes find yourself bitching about the weather, the traffic and house prices without stopping to think just how lucky we all are to live on this little island.
+Living in Ireland, you sometimes find yourself complaining about the weather, the traffic and house prices without stopping to think just how lucky we all are to live on this little island.

 1. Causeway Coast Way - Antrim

 33km along a mixture of paths and open tracks.
 Stunning scenery.
 Giant's Causeway and Carrick-a-rede Rope Bridge are the obvious highlights.

 4.2 miles of stunning scenery along a gravel path.
 This is a loop walk with some light climbing involved and all worth it for the best view of Belfast along the way

 All in all, the whole walk is 200km so you aren't going to do the whole thing in one go or even in a couple of goes but the views are stunning so break it up and do as much as you can.

 This is a 9km walk that will take you a full 5 hours to do given the steep inclines.
 You will be rewarded with an absolutely stunning view if and when you make it to the top.

 The walk comes in at 7.5km but it will take you at least 4 hours given how much you have to climb but as you can see it will be well worth it in the end with views like that.

 6. The Wicklow Way - Wicklow

 A long walk that can be broken down into smaller pieces if you don't want to do it all in one go.
 Stunning views of the Wicklow countryside as it snakes its way through the mountains and streams.